Best Practices for Fonts in Your Designs

 🧠 Designer Tip

-Stick to 5–10 well-chosen fonts per design.
+Stick to a small number of well-chosen fonts per design.
 Pair a decorative type with a clean serif or sans-serif, and always prioritize readability.

 Less is more.
 A curated font list not only makes your design stronger—it makes the user experience better.